 Charles Baker is Co-Chair of O’Melveny’s Sports Industry Group.
 Chuck's corporate practice encompasses mergers and acquisitions, private equity, and venture capital transactions, with a core focus in the sports, media and consumer sectors.

 Michael Kelly practiced antitrust law in the Washington, D.C.
 Office of MorganLewis for thirty years, where his antitrust clients included some of the world's leaders in the industries of professional sports, chemicals, pharmaceuticals, consumer electronics, and energy.

-Adam J. Schlatner - Member at Cozen O-Connor; expert in complex commercial litigation.
+Adam J. Schlatner is a Member at Cozen O-Connor and an expert in complex commercial litigation.

-Steven Silton – Member at Cozen O’Connor LLP in Minneapolis.
-Represents sports leagues, franchises, club owners and athletes and at Miami Law teaches “Representing a Professional Sports Franchise.”
+Steven Silton is a member at Cozen O’Connor LLP in Minneapolis and represents sports leagues, franchises, club owners and athletes and at Miami Law teaches “Representing a Professional Sports Franchise.”